Rula-Sh/hotels-management-system/README.md

 - [x] Add PrimeNG Toast for notification messages
 - [x] Use Font Awesome and Bootstrap Icons for consistent iconography
 - [x] Use SCSS/CSS variables for theme consistency
-- [x] Add skeleton loaders for async data states
-- [x] Implement light/dark mode toggle
+- [ ] Implement light/dark mode toggle

 ### 🌐 Internationalization

-- [x] Integrate Angular i18n for translation support
+- [x] Integrate Angular i18n for translation support including RTL
 - [x] Translate all static UI elements and messages
 - [x] Translate dynamic messages in Toasts, ConfirmDialogs, and Forms
-- [x] Provide Arabic logo and RTL support
-- [x] Create language switcher in the header
+- [ ] Create language switcher in the header

 ### 📦 Components by Role